-The welfare effects of sub-metering, with Mateus Souza.
+The tragedy of the common heating bill, with Mateus Souza.

 We investigate whether the benefits of sub-metering outweigh the implementation costs.
 When households share the utility bill with their neighbors, they find themselves in a situation that promotes over-consumption.
 Sub-metering benefits tenants because it eliminates over-consumption and, hence, reduces utility bills.
 Are the benefits to the tenants large enough to justify the implementation costs of sub-metering?
 We leverage unique data from a large real estate owner to answer this open question.

 This study investigates how landlords can pass on energy efficiency investment costs to their tenants.
 Are tenants willing to pay for energy efficiency?
 In collaboration with a real estate management company, I use observational data and field experiments to study how potential tenants react to signals of energy efficiency.

 Evaluations of economic interventions usually focus on one target behavior.
 This study extends the evaluation scope to multiple untargeted behaviors.
 We evaluate a hot water saving intervention in a natural field experiment.
 Despite an exclusive focus on hot water, the intervention changes multiple behaviors.
 We find a 5.6 percent reduction in room heating energy consumption that persists one year after the intervention.
 In addition, households save cold water for dishwasher use and toilet flushing several months after the intervention.
 The remarkable persistence of these spillover effects is consistent with a mechanism of cognitive dissonance, where behavior change reinforces future behavior change.
 We show that the room heating spillover has important welfare implications.
 The intervention does not improve welfare when only the target effect on hot water is considered.
 Taking the spillover on room heating into account, the welfare effect of the intervention turns decisively positive.